It’s that time of the year again. Results for the bar exam are yet again in for everyone.

 Continue reading “Preparing for the Bar Exam: What You Can Learn from Their Regrets”

-Like most bar takers, Samantha began preparation intending to pass the July bar exam in one go.
+Despite the sobering statistic of her school, Samantha began preparation intending to pass the July bar exam in one go.

 “I went in thinking I want it one-and-done.
 I didn’t want to exhaust the resources nor the time to take it twice, so that I can manage to pass the first time.”